TriumphLLC/Blend4Web/doc_src/viewer.rst

 Glow Materials
 ..............

-Glow Materials effect settings.
+Glow Material effect settings.

 The settings used for this effect are described in the :ref:`corresponding section <glow>`.

 Depth of Field
 ..............

-Depth of field effect parameters setup.
+Setup for depth-of-field effect parameters.

 The parameters are described in the :ref:`corresponding chapter <dof>`.

 Color correction
 ................

-Color correction parameters setup, including brightness, contrast, exposure and saturation.
+Setup for color correction parameters, including brightness, contrast, exposure and saturation.

 The same set of parameters is used for color correction in Blender itself.
 The description of these parameters is available in the :ref:`Color Management <color_correction>` chapter.